jgonsior/german_ir_nlp_demo/communication/README.md

 nlp = spacy.load("de_core_news_sm")
 ```

+**_As already mentioned in the comment, there could be models that perform better, so please have a look there!_**

 All previously generated documents from `latex-files/docs_latex/src/files/enumerated` will be used to create an inverted
 index
 on that documents.
 It uses NLP techniques to clean and preprocess the text, and it outputs the index in both LaTeX and